sammanomar/jul-hackathon/README.md

 - Allow users to Sign up and make accounts
 - Allow users add new surf locations
 - Develop a commercial side for the website
-- Add up to date tide timing to every single location
+- Add an up to date tide timing to every single location

 ## Testing